Juddling/phpstorm-url/readme.md

 composer require juddling/phpstorm-url --dev
 ```

+As this is a developer tool it makes sense to only install it as a dev dependency.

 ### Add Service Provider (<= 5.4)
-Be sure to include our service provider in your `app.php`:
+Be sure to include our service provider in your `config/app.php`:

 ```php
 Juddling\PHPStorm\LaunchUrlServiceProvider::class,